Mateuzs/islands/README.md

 # IslandsEngine

 **Description**
-Implementation of Island game written in Elixir and Phoenix, with another interesting approach of building Modern Web App
+Implementation of Island game written in Elixir and Phoenix, with another interesting approach of building Modern Web App.

 ## Rules